-A Launch Control feature is available, within Competitive Driving Mode (except ZR1) or Performance Traction Management (Z06, ZR1), on vehicles with a manual transmission to allow the driver to achieve high levels of vehicle acceleration in a straight line.
+A Launch Control feature is available, within Competitive Driving Mode (except Z06 with magnetic Selective Ride Control or ZR1) or Performance Traction Management (Z06 with magnetic Selective Ride Control or ZR1), on vehicles with a manual transmission to allow the driver to achieve high levels of vehicle acceleration in a straight line.
 Launch Control is a form of traction control that manages tire spin while launching the vehicle.
 This feature is intended for use during closed course race events where consistent zero to sixty and quarter mile times are desirable.

 Launch Control is only available when the following criteria are met:

-- Competitive Driving Mode is selected (except ZR1) or any of the Performance Traction Management modes are selected (Z06, ZR1).
-The TCS light comes on the instrument panel and the appropriate DIC message displays. - The vehicle is not moving. - The steering wheel is pointing straight. - The clutch is pressed and the vehicle is in first gear. - The accelerator pedal is rapidly applied to wide open throttle.
+Competitive Driving Mode is selected (except Z06 with magnetic Selective Ride Control or ZR1) or any of the Performance Traction Management modes are selected (Z06 with magnetic Selective Ride Control or ZR1).
+The TCS light comes on the instrument panel and the appropriate DIC message displays.

+- The vehicle is not moving. - The steering wheel is pointing straight. - The clutch is pressed and the vehicle is in first gear. - The accelerator pedal is rapidly applied to wide open throttle.

 The Launch Control feature will initially limit engine speed as the driver rapidly applies the accelerator pedal to wide open throttle.
 A smooth, quick release of the clutch, while maintaining the fully pressed accelerator pedal, will manage wheel slip.
-Complete shifts as described in Manual Transmission on page 9-32.
+Complete shifts as described in Manual Transmission on page 9-29.

-After the vehicle is launched, the system continues in Competitive Mode (except ZR1) or Performance Traction Management (Z06, ZR1).
+After the vehicle is launched, the system continues in Competitive Mode (except Z06 with magnetic Selective Ride Control or ZR1) or Performance Traction Management (Z06 with magnetic Selective Ride Control or ZR1).

 Competitive Driving Mode, Performance Traction Management, and Launch Control are systems designed for a closed course race track and not intended for use on public roads.
-The systems are not intended to compensate for lack of driver experience or familiarity with the race track.
+The systems are not intended to compensate for lack of driver experience or familiarity with the race track